halykon/Gunther/README.md

 GUNTHER
 =======

-the revolutionary "i want to mod but have no clue" Minecraft Modpack
+the revolutionary "i want to mod but have no clue" Minecraft Mod

 RIP my life

 enjoy stupid stuff being added or request something if anyone reads this idk

+So far, Gunther features:

+- a pretty Rainbow Sword
+- a ridiculously OP Nether Sword

 # Made Using Fabric Example Mod